-Prerequisite: Must meet program minimum CGPA (2.50) & achieve

-"C" or better in EDXX courses taken
+Prerequisite: Must meet program minimum CGPA (2.50) & achieve "C" or better in EDPR 285 or BEd AD-Elem

 An exploration of the basic elements of music and art as taught in the elementary school, including an in-depth study of current teaching methods and procedures used in the elementary classroom.
 Opportunity for microteaching experience is provided.